-OutlookSpy creates an additional toolbar in Outlook 97 - 2007 to provide quick access to the mostly used Outlook, CDO and Extended MAPI objects.
+OutlookSpy creates an additional ribbon in Outlook to provide quick access to the mostly used Outlook and Extended MAPI objects.
 If you are interested in other objects, they can easily be displayed by browsing their parent objects.
-Most objects displayed by OutlookSpy are delivered in context: just highlight an item you are interested in, then click on a toolbar button: you will get information for the currently selected item, folder, message store, etc.!
+Most objects displayed by OutlookSpy are delivered in context: just highlight an item you are interested in, then click on a toolbar button: you will get information for the currently selected item, folder, message store, etc.

 2. Outlook Object Model interfaces - 4 buttons are available: Outlook (root of the Outlook object model), Explorer (current Explorer object), Folder (currently selected folder) and Item (currently selected item(s)).
 From these 4 objects, you can browse to any other object in the Outlook object hierarchy or to Extended MAPI interfaces (for objects with MAPIOBJECT property).